-If you child complains of pain early in the evening or before bedtime, this could be nothing more serious than “growing pains.”
-These occur in older kids and teens, and in this case it is due to the wear and tear of the day and nothing to worry about.
+If your child complains of pain early in the evening or before bedtime, this could be nothing more serious than “growing pains.”
+These occur in older kids and teens, and in this case, it is due to the wear and tear of the day and nothing to worry about.
 They will wake up in the morning feeling fine.

-On the other hand if pain is waking them up at night, this is something more serious and your child should be seen by Nevada Orthopedic & Spine Center right away to assess their condition.
+On the other hand, if the pain is waking them up at night, this is something more serious and your child should be seen by Nevada Orthopedic & Spine Center right away to assess their condition.

 If the Pain Seems to Be Chronic

 Chronic knee pain is quite common in kids.
 They may experience pain on and off for a number of weeks.
 There may be no redness or limping, but they’ll often say that it still hurts.
 Pain in the lower part of the knee is most likely temporary ligament stress of the top of the shinbone.
 It can be from overuse, imbalance in muscle strength, or a growth-related disease called Osgood Schlatter disease.
 Talk with Nevada Orthopedic & Spine Center about treatments.